Is polio spreading again? Virus detected in NYC’s sewage

 Vaccines became available starting in 1955, and a national vaccination campaign cut the annual number of U.S. cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the Centers for Disease Control and Prevention.

-A small percentage of people who polio suffer paralysis.
+A small percentage of people with polio suffer paralysis.
 The disease is fatal for between 5-10% of those paralyzed.

 All schoolchildren in New York are required to have a polio vaccine, but Rockland and Orange counties are both known as centers of vaccine resistance.